Fischer-L/FirefoxTech/Profile_Migration.md

     ```

     - `MigratorPrototype._getMaybeCachedResources`
-      - All browser migrators should implement `getResources` to get import resources
+      - All browser migrators should implement `getResources` to get import resources.
         ```js
+        // One resource is an obj of {
+        //   type: Indicate what type this resource is,
+        //   migrate(aCallback): Method in charge of importing actual files/data
+        // }
         this._resourcesByProfile[profileKey] = this.getResources(aProfile);
         ```